tonytvo/blog-generator/content/blog/mindset-new-psychology-success/index.md

 ## YES

-1. Just Say Yes!—Or: A Lesson from My Mother-in-Law My wife Susan and I, on short notice, invited her mom to come down from New Canaan CT and join us for a Midtown Manhattan dinner.
+- **Just Say Yes!—Or: A Lesson from My Mother-in-Law** My wife Susan and I, on short notice, invited her mom to come down from New Canaan CT and join us for a Midtown Manhattan dinner.
 She said "No." I've known her for a long time.
 If she's anything, she's self certain.
 I.e., "No" = No.
-When we arrived in town from Vermont, we were therefore nonplussed to find a message from Joan, saying, "I'll be arriving at 7."
+  - When we arrived in town from Vermont, we were therefore nonplussed to find a message from Joan, saying, "I'll be arriving at 7."
 We obviously asked her why she'd changed her mind.
-"I decided to say 'Yes.'"
+  - "I decided to say 'Yes.'"
 She recalled a friend who'd had a vigorous life into her 90s.
 "She said she had three 'secrets': First, surround yourself with good books on any and every topic.
-Second, 27 spend time with people of all ages.
+Second,  spend time with people of all ages.
 And third, say 'Yes.'"
 She added that indeed she had not intended to drive down from Connecticut.
-But she remembered her friend and determinedly decided to say …
+But she remembered her friend and determinedly decided to say … "Yes."
-"Yes."

 1. For the Sheer Glorious 24/7 Fun of It!
 Richard Branson's idea of fun is going head to head in the ring with someone who has him by a jillion pounds.
 As Michael Specter wrote in his wonderful New Yorker profile ("Branson's Luck"), "Branson likes to enter a market controlled by